Top Summer Destinations Inspired by Paintings

-Are you still undecided on where to go to for your vacation?
-Have you visited all the summer destinations from our last year’s list and are looking for inspiration?
-Here comes the selection of artsy places you can visit in 2017:
+Are you still undecided on where to go for your vacation?
+Have you visited all the summer destinations from our previous painting-inspired list and are looking for inspiration?
+Here comes a selection of artsy places you can visit!

-At first glance Worpswede may seem a quiet and tiny town in Lower Saxony.
-However, since the end of the 19th century it has been an artists’ hub: over 130 artists and craftsmen have been working there.
-It was established 128 years ago by three young painters from Düsseldorf, who having just spent the summer there, were so enthusiastic about the place that they resolved to settle down there.
-Such a decision had equivalents all over Europe, other artists of their day also they turned their back on big cities in order to create nature-inspired art.
+At first glance, Worpswede may seem a quiet, tiny town in Lower Saxony.
+However, since the end of the 19th century it has been an artists’ hub; over 130 artists and craftsmen have been working there.
+It was established 128 years ago by three young painters from Düsseldorf.
+They were so enthusiastic about the place after spending a summer there that they resolved to move there permanently.
+This decision had equivalents all over Europe, other artists of their day also turned their backs on big cities in order to create nature-inspired art.

 Lake District, England